ZeusB2024/ZeusB2024/README.md

 ### About Me
 I'm a software engineer trying out precise control systems.
 Currently doing stability and efficiency to drone flight.✨
 I've ventured into ROS a little bit,
+I know how satelittes work, working on getting my hands on one